Basil O'Connor

-Basil O'Connor (January 8, 1892 – March 9, 1972) was an American lawyer.
+Daniel Basil O'Connor (January 8, 1892 – March 9, 1972) was an American lawyer and nonprofit executive.
 In cooperation with U.S. President Franklin D. Roosevelt he started two foundations for the rehabilitation of polio patients and the research on polio prevention and treatment.
 From 1944 to 1949 he was chairman and president of the American Red Cross and from 1945 to 1950 he was chairman of the League of Red Cross Societies.

 Biography

 Early life

 Daniel Basil O'Connor was born January 8, 1892, in Taunton, Massachusetts.
 His father was a tinsmith.
 O'Connor grew up poor but scrappy — an "Irishman one generation removed from servitude", as he described himself.
 He became a newsboy at age 10, and organized a monopoly of the city's newspaper routes.
 He earned money for college by playing the fiddle in a dance orchestra.
 When he arrived in New York he dropped his first name after seeing the long list of D. O'Connors in the phone book.